namzug16/space_x/README.md

 # freezed and its generated files, so you would have to do this
 $ flutter pub run build_runner build --delete-conflicting-outputs

-# at this points the should not be a problem and it is possible to
+# at this point there should not be a problem and it is possible to
 # review the code and use the app
 $ flutter run